 *A claim can be made for up to $600 but as all claims are subject to a $100 excess, the net maximum claim is $500.

-Unlike a lot of credit cards, the Chase Ink Business Preferred credit card offers cardholders primary auto rental cover as long as the rental company’s collision insurance is declined, the rental is for business purposes, and the entire rental cost is charged to the card.
+Unlike a lot of credit cards, the Ink Business Preferred® Credit Card offers cardholders primary auto rental cover as long as the rental company’s collision insurance is declined, the rental is for business purposes, and the entire rental cost is charged to the card.

 Considering how many small businesses require their employees (and owners) to rent cars, this can be an incredibly useful benefit to have.

 These three cards are all cash back cards and they offer cardholders some of the best cash back rates available.
-However, when one or more of these cards is paired with the Chase Ink Business Preferred credit card, the cash back earned can be converted to even more valuable Ultimate Rewards Points.
+However, when one or more of these cards is paired with the Ink Business Preferred® Credit Card, the points that these cards earn (and that are normally only convertible to cash back) can be converted to valuable Ultimate Rewards Points.

 - 5% cash back on up to $1,500 of spending in quarterly revolving categories.